sfigg/commercialization-public/test/hlk/testref/hardware-based-raid-systems--fibre-channel-sas-scsi-serial-ata--testing-prerequisites.md

 To test a hardware-based RAID array, you need the following hardware.
 You might need additional hardware if the test device offers other features.
 To determine whether additional hardware requirements apply, see the description for each test that appears for the device in Windows HLK Studio.

-**Note**
+>[!NOTE]
+>
 All hardware (except the test device, monitor, keyboard, mouse, and floppy disk drive) must be listed in the Windows Catalog.

 -   1 test computer that meets the Windows HLK requirements.
-For more information, see [Windows HLK Prerequisites](p_sxs_hlk.windows_hlk_prerequisites).
+For more information, see [Windows HLK Prerequisites](..\getstarted\windows-hlk-prerequisites.md).
 In addition, this computer must include:

     -   1 logo-compliant Advanced Configuration and Power Interface (ACPI) BIOS, with ACPI enabled by default.